willfaught/willfaught.github.io/content/blog/2015-09-19-a-humble-proposition-how-to-fix-the-apple-watch.md

 tags:
 - apple
 - watch
-title: 'A Humble Proposition: How to Fix the Apple Watch'
+title: 'A Humble Proposition: How To Fix The Apple Watch'
 ---

 David Pogue on the shortcomings of the Apple Watch: